lizajka/ROBOSAT_NASA_CHALLENGE_2024/STEP3_QGIS_MAP_VISUALISATION/README.txt

 RoboSat – Step 3: QGIS Visualization (KFargen Forest) 📖 Purpose

-This folder contains Step 3 of the RoboSat project — the QGIS visualization and terrain analysis stage for the KFargen Forest area.
+This folder contains Step 3 of the RoboSat project — the QGIS visualization and terrain analysis stage for the Käferberg Forest area.
 It is used to visually inspect surface data, verify navigation paths, and analyze terrain features relevant to autonomous navigation.

 📂 Contents